smcneece/OctoLexa/README.md

 # OctoLexa – OctoPrint Status Notifications via Alexa, Mobile, and Persistent Alerts

-# CAUTION RECENT UPDATE TO HA/OCTOPRIN TINTEGRATION DOESN'T ALLOW RENAMING ENTITIES PROPERLY ANY MORE.
+# CAUTION RECENT UPDATE TO HA/OCTOPRINT INTEGRATION DOESN'T ALLOW RENAMING ENTITIES PROPERLY ANY MORE.
 See: https://github.com/home-assistant/core/issues/146805 - It can be done manually, but that's a pain!

 ## 📋 Overview